Christoph16478/iq/iq_python.md

 Importing a module or its contents from this package requires the package name as prefix to the module name joined by a dot.

-Note: You can technically import the package as well, but alas, it doesn't import the modules within the package to the local namespace, thus, it is practically useless.
+NOTE: You can technically import the package as well, but alas, it doesn't import the modules within the package to the local namespace, thus, it is practically useless.

 ----